UIUCLearningLanguageLab/LabWebsite/content/publications.md

 ## Refereed Conference Papers

+Mao, S., Huebner, P. A., Willits, J. A. (2022).
+Compositional Generalization in a Graph-based Model of Distributional Semantics.
+In Proceedings of the 43rd Annual Conference of the Cognitive Science Society.  <a href = "../pubs/Mao_CogSci_2022.pdf">pdf</a>

-Stoops, A. & Montag, J.L.
-(July 2020).
+Stoops, A. & Montag, J. L. (2020).
 Novel Corpus of Book Reading Sessions Recorded at Home.
 Poster presented at the Cognitive Science Society Annual Virtual Meeting (CogSci 2020).
 Toronto, Canada  <a href = "https://www.researchgate.net/publication/343350668_Novel_Corpus_of_Book_Reading_Sessions_Recorded_at_Home">pdf</a>

 Montag, J. L. (2020).
 New insights from daylong audio transcripts of children’s language environments.
 Proceedings of the 41st Annual Conference of the Cognitive Science Society (pp.).
 Toronto, ON, Canada: Cognitive Science Society. <a href = "../pubs/Montag_CogSci_2020_final.pdf">pdf</a>

 Huebner, P. A., & Willits, J. A. (2018).
 Order matters: Distributional properties of speech to young children bootstraps learning of semantic representations.
 Proceedings of the 40th Annual Conference of the Cognitive Science Society. (pp. 1799-1805).
-Austin, TX: Cognitive Science Soceity.

 Willits, J. A., Jones, M. N., David, L. (2016).
 Learning that numbers are the same, while learning that they are different.
 Proceedings of the 38th Annual Conference of the Cognitive Science Society. (pp. 1799-1805).
-Austin, TX: Cognitive Science Soceity.

 Asr, F. T., Willits, J.A., Jones, M. N. (2016).
 Comparing predictive and co-occurrence based models of lexical semantics trained on child-directed speech.
 The 38th Annual Conference of the Cognitive Science Society. (pp. 1092-1097).
-Austin, TX: Cognitive Science Soceity.

 Montag, J. L. & MacDonald, M. C. (2014).
 Effects of text exposure on spoken sentence production.
 In P. Bello, M. Guarini, M. McShane, & B. Scassellati (Eds.), Proceedings of the 36th Annual Conference of the Cognitive Science Society (pp. 1030-1035).
-Austin, TX: Cognitive Science Society.

 Rubin, T., Kievit-Kylar, B., Willits, J. A., & Jones, M. N. (2014).
 Organizing the space and behavior of semantic models.
 In P. Bello, M. Guarini, M. McShane, & Scassellati (Eds.), Proceedings of the 32nd Annual Conference of the Cognitive Science Society (pp. X-X).
-Austin, TX: Cognitive Science Society.

 Montag, J. L. & MacDonald, M. C. (2013).
 Choice of referring expression subject to visual context, linguistic context and competition.
 In A. Gatt, R. van Gompel, E. G. Bard, E. Krahmer, & D. van Deemter (Eds.)
 Production of Referring Expressions: Bridging the gap between cognitive and computational approaches to reference.

 Willits, J. A. (2013).
 Nonadjacent dependencies in language and thought: Not so difficult after all.
 In N. Taatgen, H. van Rijn, L. Schomaker, & J. Nerbonne (Eds.), Proceedings of the 31st Annual Conference of the Cognitive Science Society (pp. 2570-2575).
-Austin, TX: Cognitive Science Society.

 Montag, J. L. & MacDonald, M. C. (2009).
 Word order doesn't matter: Relative clause production in English and Japanese.
 In N.A.
 Taatgen & H. van Rijn (Eds.), Proceedings of the 31th Annual Meeting of the Cognitive Science Society (pp. 2594-2599).
-Austin, TX: Cognitive Science Society.

 Willits, J. A., Seidenberg, M. S., & Saffran, J. R. (2009).
 Verbs are lookING good in early language acquisition.
 In N. Taatgen, H. van Rijn, L. Schomaker, & J. Nerbonne (Eds.), Proceedings of the 31st Annual Conference of the Cognitive Science Society (pp. 2570-2575).
-Austin, TX: Cognitive Science Society.

 Willits, J. A., Amato, M. S., & Sussman, R. S. (2008).
 Event knowledge versus verb knowledge.
 In V. Sloutsky, B. Love, & K. McRae (Eds.), Proceedings of the 30th Annual Conference of the Cognitive Science Society (pp. 2227-2232).
-Austin, TX: Cognitive Science Society.

 Willits, J. A., Duran, N. D., D’Mello, S. K., & Olney, A. (2007).
 Distributional statistics and thematic role relationships.
 In D. McNamara, & G. Trafton (Eds.), Proceedings of the 29th Annual Conference of the Cognitive Science Society (pp. 707-712).
-Austin, TX: Cognitive Science Society.

 ## Talks & Presentations